 Allow me to present you a non-professional review of my first car – a Proton Saga FLX 1.3 CVT after driving it for a few months.
 Proton Saga is the very first Malaysia national car although technically speaking the current Saga is an entirely different car compared to the first Proton Saga.
-The new Saga, also known as Saga BLM, was launched in year 2008 and has been through two enhancements since then – Saga FL is a major facelift while the current Saga FLX has a brand new CVT (Continuous Variable Transmission) gearbox and previously absent ABS (Anti-lock Braking System) with EBD (Electronic Brakeforce Distribution).
+The new Saga, also known as Saga BLM, was launched in year 2008 and has been through two enhancements since then – Saga FL is a major facelift while the current Saga FLX has a brand new CVT (Continuous Variable Transmission) gearbox and previously absent ABS with EBD (Anti-lock Braking System with Electronic Brakeforce Distribution).

 Why Proton Saga